strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/v4-plugin-migration.md

 The goal of this guide is to get a v3 plugin up and running on v4 as fast as possible by resolving breaking changes.
 It is not an exhaustive resource for the v4 plugin APIs, which are described in the [Server API](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#server-api-for-plugins) and [Admin Panel API](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#admin-panel-api-for-plugins) documentations.

-Updating a plugin consists in:
+Migrating a plugin from Strapi v3.6.8 to v4.0.4 consists in:

 - [enabling the plugin](#enable-the-plugin)
 - [updating the folder structure](#update-the-folder-structure)